ganjiro/PICK-IT/README.md

 The project is fully functional, you can test it at this link [PICK-IT!]; is hosted by [Heroku] that offers a free PaaS and a small redis cluster.

 ## Installation and Syncronization Tutorial
-- Go through your pc to:
+- Go through your pc to: [PICK-IT!]
 - Install the PC app on your PC.
 - Go to the same website from your smartphone
 - Install the Web App on your smartphone.